cforall/llheap/README.md

 		void * malloc_get_state( void );
 		int malloc_set_state( void * );

-## Objective
+## Objectives

-The llheap objectives are:
+* low-latency => no delays in the allocator, only delays accessing the operating system to acquire storage.
 * thread-safe,
-* fast concurrent allocation/free with or without statistics/debugging,
+* fast concurrent allocation/deallocation with or without statistics/debugging,
 * making zero-fill and alignment sticky properties preserved by realloc,
 * extend semantics of existing allocator operations and provide new operations to simplify allocation and increase safety,
 * achieve performance comparable to the best allocators in common use.